IndigoDomotics/alexa-hue-bridge/README.md

 Alexa-Hue Bridge
 ================

+This plugin emulates multiple Philips Hue bridges to publish Indigo devices to any Amazon Alexa device (Echo, FireTV, etc.).

+There is a 27 device limitfor each emulated Hue Bridge which is a limitation in Amazon's Alexa implementation.
+By supporting more than one emulated Hue Bridge this limit is now effectively bypassed.

+Consider using a
+[Device Group](<http://wiki.indigodomo.com/doku.php?id=indigo_6_documentation:virtual_devices_interface#device_groups>)
-This plugin will emulate a Philips Hue bridge for the purpose of publishing up to 27 devices to any Amazon Alexa device (Echo, FireTV, etc.).
-The 27 device limit appears to be a limitation in Amazon's Alexa implementation so there's nothing that we can do about it.
-If you reach that limit, consider using a [Device Group](<http://wiki.indigodomo.com/doku.php?id=indigo_6_documentation:virtual_devices_interface#device_groups>) in the [Virtual Devices interface](<http://wiki.indigodomo.com/doku.php?id=indigo_6_documentation:virtual_devices_interface>) to group devices that you generally control together into a single device and publish that.
+in the [Virtual Devices interface](<http://wiki.indigodomo.com/doku.php?id=indigo_6_documentation:virtual_devices_interface>) to group devices that you generally control together into a single device and publish that.
 This is a good way to create “scenes” that you can turn on/off rather than control each device individually.

+A useful new feature is that you can specify different Alexa names for the same Indigo device by setting up the same Indigo device on diferent emulated Hue Bridges and each bridge having a diferent Alexa name.

 This plugin is **not intended to be an officially supported** Alexa integration, but rather as a stop-gap until Indigo Domotics can evaluate how best to